 Grandfather Trl. to Boone Fork Parking via Black Rock Parking on Grandfather Mtn. to Boone Fork Parking via Daniel Boone Scout Trl.
 Strenuous; 6.4 miles of fantastic hiking and mountain viewing.
-This hike will encompass McRae Peak, Attic Window Peak, Calloway Peak, and Cragway Trail and ultimately end up at Boone Fork Parking.
-This hike includes cables, ladders, crevasses, and scaling rockslides.
+This hike will encompass McRae, Attic Window and Calloway Peaks, then down the Daniel Boone Scout Trl. to the Cragway Trl., to the Nuwati and finally Tanawha trails to Boone Fork Parking.
+This hike includes cables, ladders, crevasses, and scaling rock slides.
 This is a challenging hike for experienced hikers with proper equipment.
 Meet at Boone Fork Parking at MP 299.9 for car pooling.

-Profile Trail to Calloway Peak: 8.2 miles, 6.5 hrs.
-Total elevation gain 2,600 ft.
-The scenic lower part of the trail is moderate, then there is a steady 3.4-mile uphill climb with rocky terrain near Shanty Springs to Calloway Peak where there are 360-degree vistas at 5,946' elevation.
-Rocky; rated strenuous - experienced hikers only.
-3 ladders.
+Profile Trail to Calloway Peak: 7.75 miles, 6 - 7 hrs.
+Total elevation gain 2,200 - 2500 ft., depending on whether we take the Connector Trl., which cuts out some of the elev. gain.
+The scenic lower part of the trail is moderate, then there is a steady 3.4 mile uphill climb with rocky terrain near Shanty Springs.
+Beyond Shanty Springs, the trail has been improved with steps created from the rocks.
+At the top are amazing 360 degree vistas at 5,946' elevation.
+Rated strenuous - experienced hikers only.
+3 ladders, one of which is a little tricky.
 Bring water, snacks, and lunch.
-Hiking sticks are suggested.
-Along the way you will find: Foscoe View (2.45 mi.), Profile View (3.1 mi.), Shanty Springs (3.45 mi.) and Calloway Peak at 4.2 mi.).
+Hiking sticks are highly recommended.
+Along the way you will find: Foscoe View (2.2 mi.), Profile View (2.8 mi.), Shanty Springs (3.2 mi.) and Calloway Peak at 4 mi.).